Kural: Contents

 Along with the Bhagavad Gita, the Kural is one of the earliest systems of Indian epistemology and metaphysics.
 The work largely reflects the first three of the four ancient Indian aims in life, known as purushaarthas, viz., virtue (dharma), wealth (artha) and love (kama).
 The fourth aim, namely, salvation (moksha) has been omitted from being dealt with as the fourth book since it does not lend itself to didactic treatment, but is implicit in the last five chapters of Book I. The components of aṟam, poruḷ and inbam encompasses both the agam and puram genres of the Tamil literary tradition as explained in the Tolkappiyam.
 According to Sharma, dharma (aṟam) refers to ethical values for the holistic pursuit of life, artha (poruḷ) refers to wealth obtained in ethical manner guided by dharma, and kāma (Inbam) refers to pleasure and fulfilment of one's desires, also guided by dharma.
 The corresponding goals of poruḷ and inbam are desirable, yet both need to be regulated by aṟam, according to J. Arunadevi.
+On the same lines, Amaladass concludes that the Kural expresses that dharma and artha should not be separated from one another.
 According to Indian philosophical tradition, one must remain unattached to wealth and possessions, which can either be transcended or sought with detachment and awareness, and pleasure needs to be fulfilled consciously and without harming anyone.
 The Indian tradition also holds that there exists an inherent tension between artha and kama.
-Thus, wealth and pleasure must be pursued with an "action with renunciation" (Nishkama Karma), that is, one must act without craving in order to resolve this tension.
+Thus, wealth and pleasure must be pursued with an "action with renunciation" (the doctrine of Nishkama Karma), that is, one must act without craving in order to resolve this tension.
+Accordingly, Valluvar insists that all worldly attachments be renounced gradually and in right time.
+The last five chapters of Book I are based on this doctrine.